NFYB13008U Introduction to Nuclear and Particle Physics

 - Determine which nuclear and particle processes are allowed by conservation laws.

-- Describe properties of nuclear reactions and radioactivity in terms of effective models (alpha, beta, and gamma decays).
+- Describe and evaluate properties of nuclear reactions and radioactivity.

 - Describe experimental methods of nuclear and particle physics.

-- Apply basic knowledge of e.g. quantum mechanics and special relativity, gained in previous courses, to describe subatomic phenomena.
+- Apply prior knowledge of quantum mechanics and special relativity to describe subatomic phenomena.

-- Formulate the basic elements of calculations of cross sections and decay rates in particle physics.
+- Formulate the basic elements of calculations of cross sections and decay rates in subatomic physics.

 For final course literature see Absalon.